DavidDeSloovere/giphy-cli/README.md

 > giphy cheeseburger
 ```

 That's it; no options needed.
-Just pass the search are the first argument.
+Just pass the search as the first argument.

 ```
 > giphy "awesome cheeseburger"